Heintzleman Ridge

 Heintzleman Ridge is a 3940 ft elevation mountain ridge located in the Boundary Ranges, in the U.S. state of Alaska.
 This seven-miles-long ridge, which trends southwest to northeast from Gastineau Channel to Nugget Mountain, is situated 8 mi north of Juneau, on land managed by Tongass National Forest.
 Juneau International Airport lies below the southwest tip of this ridge.
 Although modest in elevation, relief is significant since the ridge rises from sea-level in less than two miles, and it's set between Lemon Creek and Mendenhall Valley.
 Its nearest higher neighbor is Bullard Mountain, 2.75 mi to the north.
 Heintzleman Ridge is named for B. Frank Heintzleman (1888–1965), an American forester who was appointed Governor of Alaska Territory, from 1953 through 1957.
 In a way, he chose his own memorial, once casually remarking that, if anything were ever named for him, he hoped it would be "that ridge" which he admired for its beauty and splendor.

-This geographic feature's name was officially adopted in 1966 by the U.S. Board on Geographic Names.
+This geographic feature's name was officially adopted in 1966 by the United States Board on Geographic Names.